By: Brew Your Bucha Posted: June 10, 2020 in Kombucha

 Hence, if you’re still scrambling to find that perfect gift for Dad, maybe think about picking up a Kombucha Brewing Kit.
 It may be the start of some fun adventures.

 Gateway to the Fermentation Station

 Brewing Kombucha can also serve as a gateway to fermenting other food and drink, such as yogurt or beer.
-Since Kombucha is so easy to brew and doesn’t require too many specialized tools, it can be a gentle way for those curious about the world of fermentation to introduce themselves.
+Since Kombucha is so easy to brew and doesn’t require too many specialized tools only an efficient cleaning service, it can be a gentle way for those curious about the world of fermentation to introduce themselves.
 While sanitation is paramount in any fermentation project, the less amount of tools required in the Kombucha brewing process makes sanitation much simpler, giving practice to newbies who may not be familiar with it.

 Give Dad the Gift of Kombucha

 Whether your Dad is bored out of his mind or just wants to start a new hobby, think about gifting him a Kombucha Brewing Kit this year.
 It may be the first step on board towards the fermentation station.
 If you’re interested in buying brewing kits or single pieces of equipment, we have everything you need on our shop page.

 Better yet, we would like to give you a deal!

 And receive 20% off of any item in our shop!!!